RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 hf mf wrbl 0 A FFFFFFFFFFFF 11223344440804006263646566676869 hf 14a config a 0 b 0 2 0 3 0 r 0
 ```
-## MIFARE Classic Gen2, FUID version
+## MIFARE Classic DirectWrite, FUID version aka 1-write

-Same as MIFARE Classic Gen2, but block0 can be written only once.
+Same as MIFARE Classic DirectWrite, but block0 can be written only once.

 Initial UID is AA55C396

-## MIFARE Classic Gen2, UFUID version
+## MIFARE Classic DirectWrite, UFUID version

-Same as MIFARE Classic Gen2, but block0 can be locked with special command.
+Same as MIFARE Classic DirectWrite, but block0 can be locked with special command.

 ### Proxmark3 commands